WHAT WE KNOW: State Officials Address Deadly Jersey City Shooting

 - The pair shot four civilians inside of the store.
 Three were killed and one was able to escape with injury at the beginning of the incident.

-- Grewal said the three deceased victims are Mindy Ferencz, 32, Miguel Rodriguez, 49, and Moshe Deutsch, 24.
+- Grewal said the three deceased victims are Mindy Ferencz, 32, Miguel Douglas, 49, and Moshe Deutsch, 24.

 - At 12:38 p.m., JCPD received a 911 call from someone reporting the discovery of Seals' body in the cemetery.